CocktailPi installation

 Reboot the pi afterwards:

 You are done.
 Have fun!
-If you like the project, please consider staring and/or sponsoring it. 🙂
+If you like the project, please consider staring it. 🙂